 Students are eligible for refunds only if he/she have followed official withdrawal procedures in the Record's Office.
 Failure to attend classes does not constitute a withdrawal.
+If the student has paid college costs and officially withdraws, tuition will be refunded according to the refund policy after all charges have been applied to the account.
+If college costs have been partially or fully paid by financial aid (scholarships, grants, or loan) the refund will be returned to that financial aid source first.
+Any remainder will be returned to the student.

-If the student has paid college costs and officially withdraws, tuition will be refunded Please refer to the published refund schedule on the web site and in the Student Manual, or inquire at the Cashier's Office.
+Please refer to the published refund schedule on the web site and in the Student Manual, or inquire at the Cashier's Office.